vamshigvk/getting_and_cleaning_data_assignment/README.md

 Getting and Cleaning Data Course Project part of Week4:

-This repository my solution for Getting and Cleaning Data course project part of Week4.
+This repository is an assignment for Getting and Cleaning Data course project part of Week4.
 It is having instructions on cleaning and running analysis on Human Activity recognition dataset.

 Dataset:
 Human Activity Recognition Using Smartphones